SuryaTeja-N/Moviebuzz/README.md

 # Moviebuzz
-A website to show movies and their ratings.
+A website to search movies and their details.